 Heading vs title tags: How to leverage them for SEO

-For years SEO some tags have proved to have a significant impact on ranking.
-Others have had no impact whatsoever on ranking.
-Today, we focus on two significant tags (title tags and H1 headers) and their SEO importance.
+In this article, we focus on two significant tags (title tags and H1 headers) and their SEO importance.

 To be sure we on the same page, here are the actual HTML tags we are talking about: